faddaful/pinterest-data-pipeline388/README.md

      ```

 ### Create Kafka Topics
+When creating topics, replace the <BootstrapServerString> with the obtained in step 4 above.
 To create Kafka topics, you can use the following command:
 ```bash
 bin/kafka-topics.sh --create --topic <topic_name> --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1